StakeNow/SIWT/README.md

 A react UI that is part of the Discord bot.
 It is required so your Discord members can use their Tezos wallets to sign in to your server.

 ### [React](https://github.com/StakeNow/SIWT/tree/develop/packages/react)
-This packages contains react hooks to make implementation of SIWT in your React application easier [NPM](https://www.npmjs.com/package/@siwt/react)
+This packages available through [NPM](https://www.npmjs.com/package/@siwt/react) contains react hooks to make implementation of SIWT in your React application easier.

 ## Getting started with your project

 ### **Implementing the ui**
 Sign In With Tezos will require a ui to interact with the user and an authentication API to make the necessary verifications and hand out permissions.
 On the ui we will make use of [Beacon]('https://www.walletbeacon.io/') to interact with the user's wallet.